Azure/AzOps/docs/wiki/Azure-Pipelines.md

 - Optionally, add the variable AZOPS_MODULE_VERSION to the variable group `credentials` to pin the version of the AzOps module to be used

-- As this deployment will be configured for Azure Pipelines it is safe to delete the `.github` folder and any MarkDown files in the root of the repository
+- This deployment is configured for Azure Pipelines.
+It is safe to delete the `.github` folder and any MarkDown files in the root of the repository

     ![Remove-Github-Folder](./Media/Pipelines/Remove-Github-Folder.PNG)